heavyai/heavydb/README.md

 [![GitHub Discussions](https://img.shields.io/badge/GitHub-Discussions-blue?logo=github)](https://github.com/orgs/heavyai/discussions)

-# Announcing soon to be released HeavyAI 10.0 - Sept.
+# Announcing HeavyAI 10.0 - Sept.
 2026
+A special performance branch, previewed at VLDB 2026, will be made available (soon) and will be merged into master after the release.

+***

 HeavyDB is an open source SQL-based, relational, columnar database engine that leverages the full performance and parallelism of modern hardware (both CPUs and GPUs) to enable querying of multi-billion row datasets in milliseconds, without the need for indexing, pre-aggregation, or downsampling.
 HeavyDB can be run on hybrid CPU/GPU systems (Nvidia GPUs are currently supported), as well as on CPU-only systems featuring X86, Power, and ARM (experimental support) architectures.
 To achieve maximum performance, HeavyDB features multi-tiered caching of data between storage, CPU memory, and GPU memory, and an innovative Just-In-Time (JIT) query compilation framework.